hubgit/access-indicators/README.md

 This information would allow services to query CrossRef and retrieve only those articles which are free to read and/or have a specific license.

+There are other use cases listed in the Recommended Practice document.
+Strangely, the acknowledgements section mentions "Members of the NISO oa-indicators-info interest list, who provided significant input to the development of the use cases listed in Section 5.", but there's no record of that discussion in [the public mailing list archive](http://www.niso.org/lists/oa-indicators-info/archive).

 ## XML

 The proposal of the NISO Working Group for the new XML elements are these: